Scalar curvature and Dirac operator for some singular spaces: Examples of scalar curvature measure

 \section{Examples of scalar curvature measure}

 In this section we compute the scalar curvature measure $dR$ of Section \ref{sect3} in two geometric situations.
 The first one, when two Riemannian manifolds are glued together is in Subsection \ref{subsect5.1}.
 The second one, a family of conical metrics, is in Subsection \ref{subsect5.2}.
-The computations here are analogous to those for the Ricci curvature in \cite[Section 4]{Lott (2016)}.